 - A. Apply products in accordance with manufacturer's instructions. - B. Where adjacent sealant is to be painted, do not apply finish coats until sealant is applied. - C. Do not apply finishes to surfaces that are not dry.
 Allow applied coats to dry before next coat is applied. - D. Apply each coat to uniform appearance. - E. Sand wood and metal surfaces lightly between coats to achieve required finish. - F. Vacuum clean surfaces of loose particles.
-Use tack cloth to remove dust and particles just prior to applying next coat. - G. Wood to Receive Transparent Finishes: Tint fillers to match wood.
-Work fillers into the grain before set.
-Wipe excess from surface. - H. Reinstall electrical cover plates, hardware, light fixture trim, escutcheons, and fittings removed prior to finishing. - I. Use applicators and methods best suited for substrate and type of material being applied and according to manufacturer's instructions. - 1.
+Use tack cloth to remove dust and particles just prior to applying next coat. - G. Reinstall electrical cover plates, hardware, light fixture trim, escutcheons, and fittings removed prior to finishing. - H. Use applicators and methods best suited for substrate and type of material being applied and according to manufacturer's instructions. - 1.
 Brush Application: Use brushes best suited for the type of material applied; use brush of appropriate size for the surface or item being painted; produce results free of visible brush marks. - 2.
-Roller Application: Use rollers of carpet, velvet back, or high-pile sheep's wool as recommended by manufacturer for material and texture required. - 3.
-Spray Application: Use airless spray equipment with orifice size as recommended by manufacturer for material and texture required. - 4.
-Where application method is listed in the MPI Manual for the paint system that application method is required; otherwise any application method recommended by manufacturer for material used and objects to be painted is acceptable. - J. Minimum Coating Thickness: Apply paint materials no thinner than manufacturer's recommended spreading rate; provide total dry film thickness of entire system as recommended by manufacturer. - 1.
-Number of coats and film thickness required are the same regardless of application method. - 2.
+Roller Application: Use rollers of carpet, velvet back, or high-pile sheep's wool as recommended by manufacturer for material and texture required.

+- 3. Spray Application: Use airless spray equipment with orifice size as recommended by manufacturer for material and texture required. - 4.
+Where application method is listed in the MPI Manual for the paint system that application method is required; otherwise any application method recommended by manufacturer for material used and objects to be painted is acceptable. - I. Minimum Coating Thickness: Apply paint materials no thinner than manufacturer's recommended spreading rate; provide total dry film thickness of entire system as recommended by manufacturer. - Number of coats and film thickness required are the same regardless of application method. - 2.
 If undercoats, stains, or other conditions show through final coat of paint, apply additional coats until paint film is of uniform finish, color, and appearance. - 3.
-Give special attention to ensure edges, corners, crevices, welds, and exposed fasteners receive dry film thickness equivalent to that of flat surfaces. - K. Apply finish to completely cover surfaces with uniform appearance without brush marks, runs, sags, laps, ropiness, holidays, spotting, cloudiness, or other surface imperfections. - 1.
+Give special attention to ensure edges, corners, crevices, welds, and exposed fasteners receive dry film thickness equivalent to that of flat surfaces. - J. Apply finish to completely cover surfaces with uniform appearance without brush marks, runs, sags, laps, ropiness, holidays, spotting, cloudiness, or other surface imperfections. - 1.
 Before applying finish coats, apply a prime coat of material recommended by manufacturer, unless the surface has been prime coated by others; where evidence of suction spots or unsealed areas in first coat appear, recoat primed and sealed surfaces to ensure finish coat with no burn through or other defects due to insufficient sealing. - 2.
-Apply first coat to surface that has been cleaned, pretreated, or otherwise prepared as soon as practical after preparation and before subsequent surface deterioration.

-- 3. Do not apply succeeding coats until the previous coat has cured as recommended by manufacturer. - 4.
-Do not recoat until paint has dried to where it feels firm, does not deform or feel sticky under moderate thumb pressure, and application of another coat will not cause the undercoat to lift or lose adhesion. - 5.
-If manufacturer's instructions recommend sanding to produce a smooth, even surface, sand between coats. - 6.
+Apply first coat to surface that has been cleaned, pretreated, or otherwise prepared as soon as practical after preparation and before subsequent surface deterioration. - Do not apply succeeding coats until the previous coat has cured as recommended by manufacturer. - 4.
+Do not recoat until paint has dried to where it feels firm, does not deform or feel sticky under moderate thumb pressure, and application of another coat will not cause the undercoat to lift or lose adhesion. - If manufacturer's instructions recommend sanding to produce a smooth, even surface, sand between coats. - 6.
 Before applying next coat vacuum clean surfaces of loose particles.
 Use tack cloth to remove dust and particles just prior to applying next coat.